-- The HTTPS communication function to prevent wiretapping of communication data between the client and the TOE Web. - The IPP-SSL communication function to prevent wiretapping of print data that is sent from the printer driver of the client.
+- The HTTPS communication function to prevent wiretapping of communication data between the client and the TOE Web c) Network settings protection function:

+- The IPP-SSL communication function to prevent wiretapping of print data that is sent from the printer driver of the client

-The TSF allows only the administrator who has been identified and authenticated by the authentication function (TSF\AUT) to query and modify the settings above.
+The TSF allows only the administrator who has been identified and authenticated by the authentication function (TSF_AUT) to query and modify the settings above.
 By enabling or disabling each of the above communications, the behaviour of the network protection function can be changed.